-Certain of our accounting policies are particularly important to the portrayal of our financial position and results of operations and require the application of significant judgment, assumptions and estimates by our management.
-We refer to these accounting policies as our "critical accounting policies".
+The following discussion addresses certain of our accounting policies that are particularly important to the portrayal of our financial position and results of operations and require the application of significant judgment, assumptions and estimates by our management.
 Our management uses our historical experience and analyses, the terms of existing contracts, historical cost convention, industry trends, information provided by our agents and information available from other outside sources, as appropriate, when forming our judgment, assumptions and estimates.
 However, this task is inexact because our management is making judgment, assumptions and providing estimates on matters that are inherently uncertain.
 On an ongoing basis, management evaluates its estimates.
 Actual results may differ from those estimates under different assumptions and conditions.
+The estimates are deemed as uncertain largely due to timing and changes over time associated with the unknown risks.

-While we believe that all aspects of our consolidated financial statements should be studied and understood in assessing our current expected financial condition and results, we believe that the following critical accounting policies involve a higher degree of judgment, estimation and therefore warrant additional attention:
+While we believe that all aspects of our consolidated financial statements should be studied and understood in assessing our current expected financial condition and results, we believe that the following accounting policies involve a higher degree of judgment, estimation and therefore warrant additional attention:

 - identifying contract price and performance obligations in sales of engines;

 - development costs;

 - realization of deferred tax;

-- impairment of non-financial assets; and
+- · impairment of non-financial assets; and

-- derecognition of bills receivable.
+- · derecognition of bills receivable.